 - How to create Myth and Legend in your World by How To Be A Great GM

-- Overly Sarcastic Productions has great simplified retellings of mythology.
+- Overly Sarcastic Productions has great entertaining retellings of mythology.

 - Myths & Legends is an interesting documentary on Netflix that discusses the tropes of mythology.